That's how many fans fit into SIGNAL IDUNA PARK, Germany's largest football stadium

 ICE connections from the east (Berlin, Wolfsburg, Hanover, Bielefeld) and south (Mainz, Frankfurt, Stuttgart, Nuremberg and Munich).
 IC connections from the north (Hamburg and Bremen) each at hourly intervals.
 From the main train station, either take the regional train to SIGNAL IDUNA PARK station or the underground to Westfalenhalle/Stadion.

-These Stadium Rules serve to regulate the use and guarantee the security of the enclosed premises of SIGNAL IDUNA PARK (hereinafter referred to as the “stadium”) including all stadium facilities, entrances and exits as well as the associated parking areas (hereinafter referred to as the “facilities”) which are available for those in attendance (hereinafter referred to as the “visitors”) to use during events held in the stadium.
-By entering the stadium and/or driving into the stadium facilities by car, the visitor agrees with the validity of these Stadium Rules, which are also displayed at the entrances for the purposes of information.
+These Stadium Regulations shall serve the controlled use and guarantee safety in the enclosed area of SIGNAL IDUNA PARK (hereinafter referred to as the STADIUM) including all facilities, entrances and exits to and from the Stadium, as well as adjoining parking facilities provided for the use of visitors to events held in the Stadium (hereinafter referred to as the Facilities).
+When entering the stadium and/ or driving into the facilities with a car, the visitor agrees with the Stadium Regulations, which he has also noticed by the announcement at the gates.

 § 2 Purpose